Cook smarter

 Mixed fermentation

-Many traditional foods use multiple types of fermentation simultaneously or sequentially.
+Many traditional fermented foods use multiple types of fermentation simultaneously or sequentially.
 Sourdough bread combines alcoholic fermentation (from wild yeast) with lactic acid fermentation (from LAB).
 Soy sauce and miso involve mold fermentation (Aspergillus) followed by bacterial and yeast fermentation over months.

-Common fermented foods
+Common fermented foods examples

 Food Fermentation type Key microorganism Time